kubernetes/enhancements/keps/sig-node/5677-dra-resource-availability-visibility/README.md

 5. **`shareableSummary`** is emitted when the pool has any device with `allowMultipleAllocations=true`.
 The controller scans all shareable devices in the pool and produces three fields:
-   `fullyAvailable` (devices with zero non-AdminAccess claims), `partiallyConsumed` (devices with at least one non-AdminAccess claim), and `capacity[]` — a per-capacity-key aggregate where each entry sums `Device.Capacity[name].Value` over devices carrying the key (`total`) and
+   `fullyAvailableDevices` (devices with zero non-AdminAccess claims), `partiallyAvailableDevices` (devices with at least one non-AdminAccess claim), and `capacity[]` — a per-capacity-key aggregate where each entry sums `Device.Capacity[name].Value` over devices carrying the key (`total`) and